visuelledata/website/content/project/my-awesome-project.md

 +++
 title = "No projects yet"
-description = "Projects in development." date = 2014-11-18T02:13:50Z
+description = "In development." date = 2014-11-18T02:13:50Z
-author = "My name"
+author = "Chris Peralta"
 +++

 ## About project